Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/3-introduction-to-parachain-consenus-slides.md

 ---

-# What is Parachains Consensus?
+# What is Parachain Consensus?

 Notes:
-We will be looking at what is parachain consensus?
+We will be looking at what is parachain consensus.

 ---